zudi-lin/pytorch_connectomics/docker/README.md

 - HPC users

-It is impossible to install or use Docker on the HPC environment, since Docker requires root privileges.
+It is impossible to install or use Docker on the HPC environment, since Docker requires root (`sudo`) privileges.

 > Docker containers need root privileges for full functionality, which is not suitable for a shared HPC environment.
 >